 If you’re unsure about whether you need the advanced features of FotoStation Pro, we’ve created this comparison so you can see exactly what the differences are between FotoStation 8.0 and FotoStation Pro, to help you decide whether upgrading suits your needs.

 When it comes to searching and archiving, printing, processing and automating, or editing your images, there aren’t many differences between FotoStation 8.0 and FotoStation Pro.
-In fact, there are just three extra features that you get with FotoStation Pro:
+In fact, there are three extra features that you get with FotoStation Pro in this regard:

 1. Archive content on offline media